sourcegraph/handbook/content/departments/finance/multi-sku-arr.md

 - Professional Services ARR
 - Platform or Recurring Fee ARR
 - Software ARR
   - Code Search ARR
   - Cody ARR

-Note: If we change methodologies, we will do so only in SFDC or a system of record.
-The ARR tracker does not scale for multi-product ARR recognition.
+Note: If we change methodologies, we will do so only in a system of record agreed upon across operations teams.
+The ARR tracker in manual form does not scale for multi-product ARR recognition.

 ### Professional Services ARR Recognition